AndersDeath/diary2/README.md

 I tought a lot about my life today.
 Honestly being here in Sain-Petersburg is extrimely depressive thing for me.
 I had a good mood in the first day after coming back, but now I am not in good condition.
 I really fell like I am in the flood here.
 It's extrimely annoing feeling.
 I want to see changes, I want to feel myself as free.
 I do not feel this way here.

 Newermind I prepared list of things that I want to sell on Avito.
 Tomorrow I will take theirs photos and publish in on the internet.
 I want to rise some money.
 In better case I will have arout 50k rubles.
 It will be very helpful for us in our situation.

+I fell better from physical perspective, but Ksusha got sick and has fever.
+It's sad.
+I do not like to see her in this condition.